kmkr/mediamanage/README.md

 ### mediaPlayer

 mediamanage will try to play the file you select, and supports local and remote playing of the file.
-If `remote` is set in the configuration, mediamanage sends a HTTP GET request to the configured host.
-Otherwise, mediamanage will open the file in the mediaplayer of your choive.
-Use the `local` setting for playing media locally.
+Use `local` to open the media player of your choice.
+If `remote` is set to a host in the configuration, mediamanage sends a HTTP GET request to the specified host.
+Otherwise, mediamanage will send the request to the IP of the current SSH session using the environment variable `SSH_CLIENT`.

 ## Configuring the server